Previous Light:

 landscape of Moint Desert Rock

-My 300-page book (with over 360 images), Lighthouses and Coastal Attractions of Northern New England: New Hampshire, Maine, and Vermont, provides human interest stories from each of the 76 lighthouses, like the miracle baby rescue mentioned above.
+This lighthouse tourism book provides human interest stories from each of the 76 lighthouses in northern New England, like the miracle baby rescue mentioned above.
 You'll also find plenty of coastal attractions and tours near each beacon, and contact info to plan your special trips.

 Look inside!